Teaching English Jobs Abroad: The Good, the Bad, and the Ugly

 Also, for an overview of a particular country, including common problems, see the teachers' forums at Dave's ESL Cafe.

 Once you receive a contract, examine it carefully.
 Does it carry complicated and detailed restrictions?
 Does it carry built-in punishments for "misbehavior?"
 This is a sign of past conflicts at the school.
 It is a sign of a hostile working environment.
 Be wary of such contracts.

 Another important part of the contract is the section on sick leave and vacation.
 Read this very carefully.
 Does the school offer several days of sick leave outright?
 They should.
 Do they require a doctor's note for every day missed?
 They should not.
 Is sick leave paid?
 It should be.

 Regarding vacation: can you take vacation when you choose or are vacation days predetermined by the school?
 Are meetings and training days scheduled on holidays?
 Scour the contract for these details and ask more questions if necessary.

 Working abroad is difficult.
 It's never easy to adjust to a new culture, new job, new social environment, and new home all at the same time.
 It's difficult to leave behind friends and family.
 These adjustments are hard enough with even the best job.
 However, they are next to impossible when compounded by an ugly employment situation.

-Do not jump at the first job offered.
+Do not be too impatient.
 Take your time.
 Ask questions.
 Compare job offers.
 Research.
-Be especially careful about Korean positions.

-The English teaching industry is full of cheats, opportunists, petty dictators, and outright liars.
+The English teaching industry, like most industries, does have its share of cheats, opportunists, and outright liars.
 Always be wary.
 Always be skeptical.

 Good jobs do exist.
-But in many countries (Korea, China) the bad and ugly are the majority.
+But in some countries the bad and ugly are the majority, though they are being exposed progressively.
 Do your homework.